Human Immunodeficiency Virus

 Screening for human immunodeficiency virus (HIV) infection is paramount since infected individuals may remain asymptomatic for years while the infection progresses.

-• HIV infection is diagnosed by a standard serological test, and progression can be monitored by regular measurement of CD4+ cells in the blood.
+• A standard serological test diagnoses HIV infection, and progression can be monitored by regular measurement of CD4+ cells in the blood.

-• Secondary testing that may be performed to assist with diagnosis or staging includes Viral culture, Lymph node biopsy, Proviral DNA polymerase chain reaction (PCR) and Genotyping of viral DNA/RNA.
+• Secondary testing that may be performed to assist with diagnosis or staging includes viral culture, lymph node biopsy, viral DNA polymerase chain reaction (PCR), and genotyping of viral DNA/RNA.

-• In the presence of fever, thorough clinical examination and detailed investigations must be carried out to find the cause.
+• In the presence of fever, thorough clinical examination and detailed investigations must be conducted to find the cause.

 • A bone marrow examination may occasionally be the most direct way to detect mycobacterial infections and lymphomas.